 - Be more intentional in your leadership.

 - Build more trust and respect between you and your team.

 When I first ask this question, typically my clients can’t answer it.
 Or, they stumble through an answer and discover they don’t have much clarity because they haven’t given it much consideration.
 When leaders answer this question, they articulate their core purpose and values, their intentions and expectations, as well as something very authentic about who they are.
 Their leadership vision becomes an anchor for their leadership credibility.

 How to develop your Personal Leadership Statement

 There are several ways to develop your personal leadership statement.
 You can draw or collage it.
-When I work with clients, I use a process similar to this one.
+When I work with clients, I use a process that combines journaling with visual techniques.
 I’ve learned that many clients find it helpful to write down their ideas first, then think them ‘out loud’.
 Because the way we write and the way we speak is different – and ultimately, you want to share your PLS with others.
 Finally, I help clients embody their PLS.
 What I mean by this is that you have to demonstrate ‘who you are’ as a leader through your physical body.
 When a client is ready for this step, we have a coaching session or two with horses.
 I am consistently amazed and delighted at how the experience of speaking your vision while leading a horse truly helps people embody what is important to them, peel away what is not, and claim their leadership presence.

 Questions to Get You Started